grafana/grafana/dashboard-schemas/README.md

 JSON](https://grafana.com/docs/grafana/latest/reference/dashboard/) and core
 panels.

-_*This directory is experimental.
-The schemas are not currently implemented or enforced in Grafana.*_
+> **Note:** This directory is experimental.
+The schemas are not currently
+> implemented or enforced in Grafana.

 Schemas are defined in [Cue](https://cuelang.org/).
 Cue was chosen because it strongly facilitates our primary use cases - [schema